ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Introduction.rst

 Unified Forecast System (UFS)
 ===============================

 The UFS is a community-based, coupled, comprehensive Earth modeling system.
-It includes `multiple applications <https://ufscommunity.org/science/aboutapps/>`__ that support different forecast durations and spatial domains.
+It includes :ufs:`multiple applications <applications>` that support different forecast durations and spatial domains.
 NOAA's operational model suite for numerical weather prediction (:term:`NWP`) is quickly transitioning to the UFS from many different modeling systems.
 The UFS is designed to enable research, development, and contribution opportunities within the broader :term:`Weather Enterprise` (including government, industry, and academia).
-For more information about the UFS, visit the `UFS Portal <https://ufscommunity.org/>`__.
+For more information about the UFS, visit the :ufs:`UFS Portal <>`.

 .. _NoahMP: